zardra/nuclide/docs/_docs/editor/basics.md

 ## Editing Area

-The editing area is the main area to edit your code and text files.
+The Editing Area is the main area for working with your code and text files.
 Each file is represented by a tab.
 You can split this area into various panes for easier modification of multiple files.
-The editing area is also where you will find specialized tabs for the Nuclide Home page, the settings page, etc.
+The Editing Area is also where you will find specialized tabs for the Nuclide Home page, the settings page, etc.

 ### File Navigation